What is A-Level Religious Studies (REP)?

+We use the title Religion, Ethics and Philosophy as the A level is divided into these 3 disciplines.
+This is the A level that follows on from the GCSE you will have possibly studied beforehand.
 Religion, Ethics and Philosophy permeates all aspects of humanity and culture and has always influenced history, politics, economics, psychology, literature, art and music.
-Religious Studies is therefore an exciting and rigorous subject which allows students to explore and engage with a wide range of disciplines.
-This is a dynamic course, which will nurture an enquiring and critical approach to its study.
+This is an exciting, thought-provoking and rigorous subject which allows students to explore and engage with a wide range of disciplines.
+This dynamic course will nurture an enquiring and critical approach to its study.

 In studying Religion, Ethics and Philosophy, you will develop important skills of analysis and evaluation; making judgements as to whether the evidence and ideas you encounter do indeed present a persuasive argument.
 You will also develop written skills in order to answer essay based questions during the course.